Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Introduction

 \begin{thm}[\!\!\cite{pfeffer-supercritical-lqg}] Assume that $\xi > \xi_{\op{crit}}$.
 Almost surely, for each non-singular point $x\in\BB C$ and each $s > t > 0$, the $D_h$-boundary (hence also the Euclidean boundary) of the $D_h$-metric ball $\mcl B_s(x)$ cannot be covered by finitely many $D_h$-metric balls of radius $t$.
 Furthermore, $\bdy \mcl B_s(x) = \mcl B_s(x)$ is not $D_h$-compact and has infinite Hausdorff dimension w.r.t.\ $D_h$. \end{thm}

+The reason why $\bdy\mcl B_s(x) = \mcl B_s(x)$ is that, as noted above, the fact that the set of singular points for $D_h$ is Euclidean dense implies that $\mcl B_s(x)$ has empty Euclidean interior.
 Theorem~\ref{thm-non-compact} tells us that the boundaries of $D_h$-metric balls are in some sense highly irregular.
 One of the main contributions of this paper is to show that, in contrast, the boundaries of \emph{filled} $D_h$-metric balls are well-behaved.

 \begin{defn} Let $x \in \BB{C}$ and $y \in \mathbb{C} \cup \{\infty\}$.
 For $s \geq 0$, we define the \emph{filled $D_h$-metric ball centered at $x$ and targeted at $y$} with radius $s>0$ by

 We will most often work with filled metric balls centered at zero and filled metric balls targeted at infinity, so to lighten notation, we abbreviate \eqb \mcl B^\bullet_s(x) := \mcl B^{\infty,\bullet}_s(x), \qquad \mcl B_s^{y,\bullet} := \mcl B_s^{y,\bullet}(0 ) \quad \text{and} \quad \mcl B_s^\bullet := \mcl B_s^\bullet(0). \eqe \end{defn}